How Can Auto Loan Refinancing Affect Your Finances?

 The graph below depicts how you would pay down your car loan(s) in this example with and without refinancing.

 Notice how the car loan balance with refinancing line (in orange) falls at a slower pace over the loan term than the car loan line without refinancing (in blue).
 Because, in this example you extended your loan term, you pay less of your principal each month and have more time to accumulate interest charges.
 As a result, you pay off your loan at a slower pace than before refinancing.
-However, your new interest rate of 3% is sufficiently below your old interest rate than in the end you cumulatively pay less interest charges than if you had not refinanced.
+However, your new interest rate of 3% is sufficiently below your old interest rate and in the end you cumulatively pay less interest charges than if you had not refinanced.

 Please note, you should always make your car loan payments as scheduled even if you are in the middle of the refinancing process.
 Moreover, just because in this example you make your last payment on your old loan in month 12 and make your first payment on your new loan the next month does not mean that the car loan refinancing process can always be completed in the time span between car loan payments.

 While the example above illustrates how refinancing can benefit a borrower, you should note that refinancing can have various impacts on a person’s finances.
 When and if you choose to refinance, you may or may not change the length of your loan, and your interest rate does not necessarily have to change – although most of the time it will.
 Ultimately, every car refinancing deal is different and every refinance customer has personal motivations for refinancing.
 For this reason, you may benefit greatly when you work with an auto loan company that takes the time to learn about your needs and will match you with a car loan that meets those needs.